The Begonia darthvaderiana plant is named after Darth Vader. Yes, it’s named after Darth Vader.

 Using Root Division

 - Once you’ve washed all the dirt away, you can see the roots.
 Some roots are easy to divide with your hands.
-But with the more difficult roots, you’re going to need a sterilized knife.
+But with the more difficult roots, you will need a sterilized knife.
 You can use isopropyl alcohol to sterilize it.

 - If there are any bad roots, make sure you remove them.
 You’ll want to use a sterilized knife or pair of pruning shears to do this.
 Dead roots can kill the other roots they’re connected to.